You are here

 - become familiar with the language, goals, methods, and challenges of the public humanities and community-engaged work;

-- invite faculty and other colleagues who are currently working on rural black lives projects to share their insights; and
+- invite faculty and other colleagues who are currently working on rural Black lives projects to share their insights; and

 - present findings in a public forum and answer questions based on communication and research.

-Community partners in Central New York:
+Principal community partners in Central New York:

 - St. James AME Zion Church, Ithaca (Underground Railroad)